-Replace “uplink sounding” with “SI2SR sounding” and “downlink sounding” with “SR2SI sounding”, and add “SI2SR” and “SR2SI” to “NDP” in figures correspondingly for consistency.
+Replace “uplink sounding” with “SI2SR sounding” and “downlink sounding” with “SR2SI sounding”, and Only NDPA sounding is allowed in non-TB cases.
+So all appearances of “uplink sounding” and “downlink sounding” are removed from the text.
+Please also refer to CR for CID#822.

+Add “SI2SR” and “SR2SI” to “NDP” in figures correspondingly for consistency.

 Modify the captions.